-These four steps will help get you started segmenting your email list.
+These four steps will help get you started segmenting your email list:

 All email platforms are different and will offer different options for how you can segment your email lists.

-For example, with MailPoet, you can segment your subscribers based on:
+With MailPoet, you can segment your subscribers based on:

 - WordPress user roles

-- Email actions (opens or clicked links)
+- Email actions (clicked links)

-- WooCommerce: first purchase
+- WooCommerce: First Purchase

-- WooCommerce: abandoned cart
+- WooCommerce: total spent

 2. Collect subscriber data